bingeboy/vim101/plugins.md

 1. vim-powerline -
 1. vim-repeat - Adds "." to repeat in a few popular plugins
 1. vim-sensible
-1. vim-snipmate - The Textmate bundles of VIM
+1. vim-snipmate - The Textmate bundles of Vim
 1. vim-surround
 1. vundle
 1. vundle - Handles plugins